Franz Rellich: Biography

 Rellich was born in Tramin, then in the County of Tyrol.
 He studied from 1924 to 1929 at the universities of Graz and Göttingen and received his doctor's degree in 1929 under Richard Courant at Georg August University of Göttingen with the thesis about "Verallgemeinerung der Riemannschen Integrationsmethode auf Differentialgleichungen n-ter Ordnung in zwei Veränderlichen" ("Generalization of Riemann's integration method on differential equations of n-th order in two variables").

 When in 1933 the great mathematical-physical tradition in Göttingen terminated with the Machtergreifung of the Nazis, Rellich, having taken an active position against Nazism, was among those forced to leave.

 In 1934 he became Privatdozent in Marburg, in 1942 professor in Dresden, and in 1946 director of the Mathematical Institute in Göttingen, being instrumental in its reconstruction.
-Erhard Heinz, Konrad Jörgens, and Jürgen Moser were among of his doctoral students.
+Heinz Otto Cordes, Erhard Heinz, Konrad Jörgens, and Jürgen Moser were among of his doctoral students.

 His sister Camilla Juliana Anna was the wife of mathematician Bartel Leendert van der Waerden.
 Rellich died in Göttingen.